CrewAI runtime authorization

 )

-# Every agent can call its tools without authorization.
+# Every agent can call its tools without guardrails.

 # The Manager can delegate to Writer or Researcher.